ECHELON: 2000–2001: European Parliament investigation

 All meetings were cancelled by the US government, and the committee was forced to end its trip prematurely.
 According to a BBC correspondent in May 2001, "The US Government still refuses to admit that Echelon even exists."

 In July 2001, the Committee released its final report.
 The EP report concluded that it seemed likely that ECHELON is a method of sorting captured signal traffic, rather than a comprehensive analysis tool.
 On 5 September 2001, the European parliament voted to accept the report.

 The European Parliament stated in its report that the term ECHELON is used in a number of contexts, but that the evidence presented indicates that it was the name for a signals intelligence collection system.
 The report concludes that, on the basis of information presented, ECHELON was capable of interception and content inspection of telephone calls, fax, e-mail and other data traffic globally through the interception of communication bearers, including satellite transmission, public switched telephone networks (which once carried most Internet traffic), and microwave links.

-Confirmation of ECHELON (2015)
+2015: Confirmation in Snowden disclosures

 Two internal NSA newsletters from January 2011 and July 2012, published as part of Edward Snowden's leaks by the website The Intercept on 3 August 2015, for the first time confirmed that NSA used the code word ECHELON and provided some details about the scope of the program: ECHELON was part of an umbrella program with the code name FROSTING, which was established by the NSA in 1966 to collect and process data from communications satellites.
 FROSTING had two sub-programs: